stelltec/aerlytix-website-v2/src/company/careers/ms-dynamics-365-and-analytics-specialist.md

 * Interest in working with clients and on gathering and refining reporting requirements.
 * 1-5 years’ experience in a Business Intelligence or data role.
 * Good written and verbal communication skills.
-* A great attitude who creates a positive environment, as well as working independently on time sensitive task.
+* Great attitude creating a positive environment, as well as working independently on time sensitive tasks.

 ### Bonus points if you have experience in